Death and state funeral of Edward VII: Death

 On the first day, thousands of members of the public queued patiently in the rain to pay their respects; some 25,000 people were turned away when the gates were closed at 10 pm.
 On 19 May, Emperor Wilhelm II of Germany, wanted to have the hall closed while he laid a wreath; however, the police advised that there might be disorder if that happened, so the emperor was taken in through another entrance while the public continued to file past.
 An estimated half a million people visited the hall during the three days that it was open.

+It was expected that theatres and the like would close, but King George issued a notice "to the effect that he wished things to go on as usual except on the actual day of the funeral, in view of the loss that would be inflicted on many persons ill able to bear it".

+State funeral

 The funeral was held two weeks after the King's death on 20 May.
 Huge crowds, estimated at between three and five million, gathered to watch the procession, the route of which was lined by 35,000 soldiers.
 It passed from Buckingham Palace to Westminster Hall, where a small ceremony was conducted by the Archbishop of Canterbury, Randall Davidson, before a small group of official mourners – the late King's widow Queen Alexandra, his son King George V, his daughter Princess Victoria, his brother the Duke of Connaught, and his nephew the German Emperor.
 The remainder of the funeral party waited outside the Hall, consisting of thousands of people.
 Big Ben, the bell in the nearby clock tower, was rung 68 times, one for each year of Edward VII's life.
 This was the first time it was used in this way at a monarch's funeral.